• Image field 45

 -Provide compassionate, respectful support to clients and callers

--Maintain strict confidentiality of all client and agency information
+-Maintain confidentiality of all client and agency information

--Follow established escalation and safety protocols when concerns arise
+-Follow established escalation and safety procedures when concerns arise

 -Participate in required trainings, supervision, and skill development opportunities